 - For more information, visit: Why Work at Sheridan

-Campus Location: Davis (may be assigned activities at any Sheridan campus) once normal campus operations resume.
+Campus Location: Trafalgar (may be assigned activities at any Sheridan campus) once normal campus operations resume.
 This position is currently working remotely with occasional on-campus attendance.

 Employee Group: Administrative

 Application Deadline: June 10, 2022, initial screening to begin May 23, 2022